 functional structures, where efficiency and cost were a prime consideration.
 The architectural touches include corner

 pilasters, corbelling at the cornice lines, and well-designed entrance pavilions.
 Many of the buildings have been converted

 to apartments.
 However, there are still out-of-the-way corners of the District where some of the more interesting

 structures still stand, such as the three story silk vaults, the train car security shed, and the former public bath house.

 A collection of Cheney mill employer information is available at the Thomas J. Dodd Research Center at the University of Connecticut in Storrs.
 For an online list of documentation click on Cheney Collection at the Dodd Center.
-Researchers would then have to visit the Dodd Center to review the material.
+Some resources are online, and others are available to researchers who visit the Dodd Center in person.

 To view a reprint of a short history of the Cheney Brothers silk mills complex on this web site, please click here: Cheney Mills reprint.